TrimVis/butlarr/README.md

 #### Automatic Configuration

-There is an automatic setup helper available.
+An automatic setup helper is available.
 You can run it by executing the `./scripts/autosetup_linux.sh` file from the repository directory.

 If you are working with docker, use: